PixarAnimationStudios/ruby-jss/lib/jamf/README-JP-API.md

 ### Tokens Expire

 Tokens come with an expiration time, defined by the server.
+The duration of a token is the same as the duration of a JamfPro Web-UI session, which defaults to 30 minutes.
 After that time, the token is no longer valid and API access using it will fail.
 To see the expiration time, use the '#expires' method: `Jamf.cnx.token.expires`.

 ### Tokens can be refreshed

-As long as you have a valid token, you can use it to refresh itself, which replaces the internally-stored token data and resets the expiration.
+As long as you have a valid, not-expired token, you can use it to refresh itself, which replaces the internally-stored token data and resets the expiration.
 Just use, e.g. `Jamf.cnx.token.refresh` which will return the new expiration time.
 Once refreshed, the original token data is no longer valid.

 ### Connections can refresh the token automatically

 If you have a long-running process that's likely to run longer than the life of a token, you can tell your connection object to automatically refresh its token some number of seconds before the token expires.
 To do so, just set the connection's 'keep_alive' attribute to true: `Jamf.cnx.keep_alive = true`.
 This will start a thread in the background that mostly stays asleep.
 Every 60 seconds it wakes up and checks to see if the current token's expiration is less than 'token_refresh' seconds from now, and if so, will refresh the token.

 You can set token_refresh when you create your connection using the `token_refresh:  nnn` param, where nnn is an integer number of seconds.
 You can also set it dynamically, `Jamf.cnx.token_refresh = nnn`

+#### pw-fallback

+Occasionally a valid token refresh might fail.
+In that case, by default, the pw-fallback option is used when the token is refreshed manually or via `keep_alive`.

+By default this option is 'true' and the password used to connect is kept in memory in the Connection object.
+If the token-refresh process fails, the password is used again to generate a new token and keep the connection alive.

+If you don't want the password stored in memory, just provide `pw-fallback: false` in the connection parameters - however if the token fails to refresh, you will lose your connection altogether.

 ### Using a token to make a new connection